Oscar Riddle

 Oscar Riddle (September 27, 1877 – November 29, 1968) was an American biologist.
 He is known for his research into the pituitary gland and for isolating the hormone prolactin.

 Early career

 Riddle was born and raised on a farm in Cincinnati, Indiana, where he was one of eight siblings.
-He received a B.S. in biology from Indiana University in 1902 and a PhD in zoology at the University of Chicago in 1907.
+He received a Bachelor of Science in biology from Indiana University Bloomington in 1902 and a Doctorate in zoology at the University of Chicago in 1907.
 He taught physiology and biology in Saint Louis, Missouri and Puerto Rico, and he embarked on natural history expeditions to the Orinoco River in South America and Cuba.
 In 1912 he was appointed a research associate at the Carnegie Institution's Cold Spring Harbor Laboratory in Long Island.
 He stayed with the Cold Spring Harbour institution for the rest of his career, until his retirement in 1945.

 Riddle was elected to the American Philosophical Society in 1926, the American Academy of Arts and Sciences in 1934, and the United States National Academy of Sciences in 1939.